Kittyhacker101-Software/KatWeb/README.md

 - hcache - Simple HTTP Cache.
   * enabled - If Simple HTTP Cache should be enabled.
   * updates - How often the HTTP Cache should update it's files in minutes.
+- proxy - Simple HTTP Proxy.
+  * enabled - If Simple HTTP Proxy should be enabled.
+  * type - If the server being proxied is using HTTP or HTTPS.
+  * host - The port and domain of the server being proxied.
 - name - The server name sent in the "Server" HTTP Header.
 - httpPort - The port for the HTTP server to run on.
 - sslPort - The port for the HTTPS server to run on.